 Web push notifications are those ad units that appear inside of the web browser.
 Web push technology requires the user to be subscribed to the website news in order to receive notifications.
-The user can subscribe to the website news just in one click, no additional personal data or permission is required.
+The user can subscribe to the website news with just one click; no additional personal data or permission is required.
 After that, the browser will automatically deliver information and ads to the desktop screen, even when the website is closed.

 Just like mobile, web push notifications are beneficial in many regards.
-Since users voluntarily subscribe to receive ads, the advertiser or marketer ends up having a highly-loyal subscription base of potential customers.
+Since users voluntarily subscribe to receive ads, the advertiser or marketer ends up having a highly loyal subscription base of potential customers.

 What you need to advertise with web push ads:

 - The user base with people who have subscribed to websites where you plan to advertise.
 DSPs gather traffic from various websites that have bases of active subscribers who can see your ads.